 Finding a balanced over-under shotgun to suit your needs for hunting, trap shooting, and home defense can be tricky.
 Over under models like the Yildiz SPZ ME/12 tend to sacrifice one area you would find in a pump-action or semi-automatic to compensate for another.

-We took a look at the Yildiz SPZ ME/12 in the hopes that this budget-priced over under shotgun would do the trick for us.
-We hoped that the budget price was not an indicator of a low performance in one area.
+But we took a look at the Yildiz SPZ ME/12 in the hopes that this budget-priced over-under shotgun would do the trick for us.
+We hoped that the budget price was not an indicator of a low performance.

 As it turns out, this gun succeeds and fails on a few different accounts.

 Who Manufactures the Yildiz SPZ ME/12?

 The name Yildiz traces back to a small neighborhood in Turkey, holding a population of about 6,000 people.
 The company name represents the country of origin for the Yildiz SPZ ME/12, and it’s not one of the more popular names in shotguns.